-Ц Do you nave a "non-interest"? partici "Non-interests," once disclosed, do not prevent a Board Member, officer, or employee from pating in a contract.
-You may have a non-interest if: You own less than three (3) percent of the shares of a corporation for profit that is a proposed contracting party and your total annual income from all sources from the corporation is less than five (5) percent.
-You are a landlord or tenant of a government entity that is a proposed contracting party.
-You are a nonsalaried member of a nonprofit corporation that is a proposed contracting party.
-You are you a noncompensated officer of a nonprofit, tax-exempt corporation that is a proposed contracting party.
-You are an attorney, insurance agent, real estate broker or agent, or stockbroker for a proposed contracting party.
-You are being reimbursed for actual and necessary expenses incurred in the performance of official duties for a proposed contracting party.
-You receive public services from the Fair on the same terms and conditions as if you were not a member of the body or board.
-Your spouse/domestic partner is an employee or public official of any government entity that is a proposed contracting party.
-You receive salary, per diem, or reimbursement for expenses from another government entity that is a proposed contracting party.
-You are an officer, director, or employee acting on behalf of a nonprofit corporation that is a proposed contracting party.
+□ Do you have a "non-interest"?

+"Non-interests," once disclosed, do not prevent a Board Member, officer, or employee from participating in a contract.

+You may have a non-interest if:

+- □ You own less than three (3) percent of the shares of a corporation for profit that is a proposed contracting party and your total annual income from all sources from the corporation is less than five (5) percent. - \Box You are a landlord or tenant of a government entity that is a proposed contracting party. - □ You are a nonsalaried member of a nonprofit corporation that is a proposed contracting party. - □ You are you a noncompensated officer of a nonprofit, tax-exempt corporation that is a proposed contracting party. - □ You are an attorney, insurance agent, real estate broker or agent, or stockbroker for a proposed contracting party. - □ You are being reimbursed for actual and necessary expenses incurred in the performance of official duties for a proposed contracting party. - □ You receive public services from the Fair on the same terms and conditions as if you were not a member of the body or board. - □ Your spouse/domestic partner is an employee or public official of any government entity that is a proposed contracting party. - □ You receive salary, per diem, or reimbursement for expenses from another government entity that is a proposed contracting party. - □ You are an officer, director, or employee acting on behalf of a nonprofit corporation that is a proposed contracting party. - □ You are a director or less than 10-percent owner of a bank, bank holding company, or savings and loan association that is a proposed contracting party. - A person is preparing to enter into a contract with the Fair who is a customer at a bank where you are a director and less than ten percent owner.